-&lt;sup>4 The Columbia Encyclopedia, Sixth Edition 2008, available at http://www.encyclopedia.com/topic/guerrilla\warfare.aspx a problem of sufficient frequency and moment to warrant the attention it is now getting with the promulgation of proposed ethical codes and institutional rule changes.
-I asked the following two questions:
+To explore whether the use of guerrilla tactics in international arbitration is really a problem of sufficient frequency and moment to warrant the attention it is now receiving with the promulgation of proposed ethical codes and institutional rule changes, we conducted an informal survey.
+We asked the following two questions:

-"1.
-As counsel in an arbitration or as an arbitrator, did you ever feel like one or both parties engaged in what you would call guerrilla tactics, whether technically unethical or not.
+- 1. As counsel in an arbitration or as an arbitrator, did you ever feel like one or both parties engaged in what you would call guerrilla tactics, whether technically unethical or not. - 2.
+If your answer was yes, please describe a tactic you regarded as a guerrilla tactic.